Appledystopia: Independent Technology News

 Some may say it’s a good problem to have.
 At 1% battery life, I might have 30 minutes of iPhone time left, even with power-draining applications running.
 Clearly, this is inaccurate.

 Given these findings, it appears that Apple’s recalibration process doesn’t really work.
-It hasn’t kicked in on my iPhone 14 Pro Max, and the battery meter is inaccurate.
+It hasn’t started on my iPhone 14 Pro Max, and the battery meter is inaccurate.

 iPhone 14 Pro Max Lasts 30 Minutes With 1% Battery Level